Impact

 Risk and Exploitability

-An attacker can trigger the data leak by serving or visiting a malicious HTML page that exploits the WebGL bug.
-No special privileges or authentication are required, making the attack possible from any website the user opens.
-The CVSS score of 6.5 indicates a moderate‑to‑high risk, while an EPSS score of less than 1% shows a very low probability of exploitation in the wild.
+The likely attack vector is a malicious HTML page that exploits the WebGL bug, allowing the attacker to trigger the data leak.
+It is inferred from the description that no special privileges or authentication are required, making the attack possible from any website the user opens.
+The CVSS score of 4.3 indicates a moderate risk, while an EPSS score of less than 1% shows a very low probability of exploitation in the wild.
 The vulnerability is not listed in the CISA KEV catalog.

 OpenCVE Enrichment